1. What is included in the Kuranda Scenic Railway experience?

 - Kuranda Scenic Railway operates daily (except Christmas Day 25 Dec)

-- We are currently operating one return service per day
+- We are currently operating two (2) return services per day

-- A morning departure from Cairns Railway Station at 9.30am
+- Morning departures from Cairns Railway Station at 8.30am and 9.30am

-- An afternoon departure from Kuranda Railway Station at 3.30pm
+- Afternoon departures from Kuranda Railway Station at 2.00pm and 3.30pm

 - NOTE: Other closure days may occur due to climatic conditions or track maintenance demands.
 See our Service Updates page for notifications.